jup-ag/space-station/guides/5-general/4-faq.md

 ### How do I add my protocol / project into Jupiter Space Station partners page?

-- To add your protocol or project into Jupiter Station partners page, simply submit a PR to our [Space Station public repo](https://github.com/jup-ag/space-station) and share a little about how you utilizing or integrating Jupiter.
+- To add your protocol or project into Jupiter Station partners page, simply submit a PR to our [Space Station public repo](https://github.com/jup-ag/space-station) and share a little about how your'e utilizing or integrating Jupiter products.
 - Here is a sample PR - https://github.com/jup-ag/space-station/pull/98

 ### Can I contribute to Jupiter Space Station?
 If yes, how?